featherfeet/ftm400xdrprogrammer/README.md

 # FTM-400XDR Programming Software

 Yaesu's provided programming software for the FTM-400(XDR) radio series is buggy and unusable.
 The third-party RT Systems programming software is expensive.
-Neither of them run on Linux.
-This project aims to fix both of these problems.
+CHIRP does not support the FTM-400(XDR) series.
+The Yaesu and RT Systems software packages don't run on Linux.
+This project aims to fix all of these problems.

 We provide a single .NET executable (written in C#) that takes a .dat radio data backup file (obtained by telling the FTM-400(XDR) to back itself up to a microSD card), a csv file of A-band repeaters, a csv file of B-band repeaters, and an output filename.
 The output file will be a .dat file that can be copied back to the radio's microSD card and used to program the radio by restoring from backup.